Lent & Easter 2026

 Soup & Stations: meatless soup dinner, Fridays at 6pm, Parish Center; Stations of the Cross, 7pm, Church.

-Outreach to our neighbors in need.
+Parish Charities & Social Justice outreach to our neighbors in need.

 Volunteer as an Usher, Extraordinary Minister of Holy Communion, or in another ministry.